 *NOTE: According to a newspaper article pertaining to the life of Henry W. Lee, reportedly a distant relative of Robert E. Lee, published at some point prior to his death in 1928, and reprinted, in part, afterwards, he related having been in the U.S. Army during the American Civil War.
 However, his tale of this period in his life is brief and confusing in terms of its detail.
 Thus, as of this writing, although a Henry Lee of Wisconsin with an enlistment date coinciding with the year he notes, Mr. Lee’s claims cannot be adequately tied to this or any other Civil War participant.
 Perhaps additional information will be found at a later time which will shed light on this mystery.

-Taught to read at home, at age six he entered one of England’s “free schools.”
+Taught to read at home, at age six Henry entered one of England’s “free schools.”
 His education continued until age thirteen when his father claimed “he had school learning enough for a worker.”

-According to the newspaper article, (During the War of the Rebellion) “Under the last call, for three months’ troops he enlisted as did most of the men of Wisconsin of fighting age.
+According to the previously mentioned, newspaper article, (During the War of the Rebellion) “In 1863….under the last call, for three months’ troops he (Henry) enlisted as did most of the men of Wisconsin of fighting age.
 Before being called to muster, three years’ troops were demanded, it being claimed that trained soldiers and not raw recruits were necessary to put down the rebellion, although the battle of Pittsburg Landing (Shiloh, TN 4/62) proved different, related Mr. Lee.
-Under the last call.
-Volunteering ceased and drafting was resorted to.
-In 1863 he enlisted in the quartermaster department.
+Under the last call. volunteering ceased and drafting was resorted to.
+His enlistment was reportedly in the quartermaster department.
 Before his three months of service expired, he says he found that saving slavery and a national debt was desired and, as he was opposed to both these propositions, he returned home.”